MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/firewall-allowlist-config.md

 | **CloudServiceIPs** | CloudServiceIPs are the IPv4 addresses of the servers used for cloud services to send notifications to WNS  |

-## Micrsoft Push Notifications Service (MPNS) Puclic IP Ranges
+## Microsoft Push Notifications Service (MPNS) public IP ranges
-If you are using the legacy notification service, MPNS, the IP address ranges that you will need to add to the allow list are available from Download Center: [Microsoft Push Notifications Service (MPNS) Public IP ranges](https://www.microsoft.com/en-us/download/details.aspx?id=44535).
+If you are using the legacy notification service, MPNS, the IP address ranges that you will need to add to the allow list are available from Download Center: [Microsoft Push Notifications Service (MPNS) Public IP ranges](https://www.microsoft.com/download/details.aspx?id=44535).

 ## Related topics